top of page

 Artist Statement

 How do you cope with being unwanted by your own mother?
 With racist taunts from white peers?
-With the shame of being entered with neither permission nor protest?
+With the shame of being invaded with neither permission nor protest?
 With panic attacks and eating disorders and soul-crushing depression?

 For years, my art was rooted in trauma.
 Sublimating pain into paint, I visually conjured the demons I battled.
 My compositions were dominated by dark color palettes, screaming faces, tendrilled monstrosities.
 Inevitably, reviving my haunting specters took an emotional toll.
 What began as cathartic became arduous and excruciating – like each time I put brush to canvas, I was carving into my own skin.

-Physical disability also deeply shapes my practice.
+Disability now deeply shapes my practice.
 Since becoming acquainted with chronic illness, I have been relearning how to navigate this fallible vessel.
-It is a process riddled with grief – not only for my former able-bodiedness, but for the countless missed classes and poetry readings and orchestra concerts and dining hall dinner gatherings.
-So tantalizing, so out of reach.
-My body, and the bodies of so many, are scarred by interpersonal brutality, structural oppression, and countless other assaults on our individual and collective spirits.
-I choose to respond with unapologetic joy, a tenacious insistence upon the right to flourish.
-Joy is what galvanizes us to fight and go on, what opens our imaginations to new tomorrows, what binds us together.
+It is a process riddled with mourning – not only for my former abled self, but for the countless missed classes and brunch outings and poetry readings and orchestra concerts.
+Forever tantalizing, forever out of reach.